platformio/platformio-docs/en/latest/_sources/scripting/construction_environments.rst.txt

    If you use :ref:`library_json` and :ref:`library_json_buid_extra_script`,
-   the ``Import("env")`` refers to the library's isolated environment from which a script was called (not to the global environemnt).
+   the ``Import("env")`` refers to the library's isolated environment from which a script was called (not to the global environment).
-   Please use ``env = DefaultEnvironment()`` instead to access the global environemnt.
+   Please use ``env = DefaultEnvironment()`` instead to access the global environment.

 --------